 After repeated use, the PET sheet print surface will begin to wear.
 Replacement PET sheets are available on LulzBot.com.
 To replace the PET print surface, peel off the worn PET sheet from the glass print surface.
 If there is any glue or plastic residue left on the glass surface, clean it with acetone or an alcohol based glass cleaner.
 Peel a corner of the clear plastic away from the green PET sheet and apply the corner of the PET to the corner of the glass.
 Align the PET sheet onto the glass.
 Using a paper towel begin slowly smoothing/applying the PET onto the glass while pulling back the clear sheet from underneath the PET.
-You can also spray glass cleaner onto the paper towel or the top side of the PET for a smoother application,
+You can also spray glass cleaner onto the paper towel or the top side of the PET for a smoother application.

-After you apply the PET sheet to the glass, you can push out any bubbles or smooth them down using a credit card or stiff and dull piece of plastic.
+After applying the PET sheet to the glass any bubbles can be pushed out or smoothed down using a credit card or stiff and dull piece of plastic.